News and Blog

 @williampriceiii

-5 Responses to “Design Principles Are Fundamental to Web Application Development”
+6 thoughts on “Design Principles Are Fundamental to Web Application Development

 Apparently I’m reading the tone on this wrong, but I hope you aren’t implying that all design does is dress things up in pretty clothes.